duderstadt-lab/mars-docs/docs/MarsRover/ScriptableWidgets.md

 At the highest level, the global dashboard receives a reference to the entire [MoleculeArchive](https://duderstadt-lab.github.io/mars-core/javadoc/de/mpg/biochem/mars/molecule/MoleculeArchive.html) as an input.
 This provides complete access to all molecules, metadata, and properties, so global relationships can be rapidly evaluated.
 Dashboards are also provided within the 'Experiments' and 'Molecules' tabs.
 These receive [MarsMetadata](https://duderstadt-lab.github.io/mars-core/javadoc/de/mpg/biochem/mars/molecule/MarsMetadata.html) and [Molecule](https://duderstadt-lab.github.io/mars-core/javadoc/de/mpg/biochem/mars/molecule/Molecule.html) references for detailed inspection of individual records.
 Once a suitable collection of widgets has been setup, simply reloading after selecting different molecule and metadata records will update all charts in reference to the current record.

 ### General setup of all Widgets
-Each type of chart widgets expect a different set of outputs.
-Example scripts are provided for all chart types on creation to illustrate the outputs required and how they can be used.
-The entire framework relies on the [script parameter](https://imagej.net/Script_Parameters) harvesting mechanism provided with ImageJ.

-There are four predefined scriptable widgets: a Category Chart, Histogram, XY chart, and Bubble chart.
-Click on the <> tab to change the script, click on the book icon to show the script log.
-To show examples of these plot types load the widgets and press the refresh button.
+There are five types of widgets available in **Mars**:
+* Category Chart
+* Histogram
+* XY Chart
+* Bubble Chart
+* Beaker

+In all cases, the widget can be opened by clicking the corresponding icon.
+The script can be altered in the scripting tab (<>) and the chart can be rendered by pressing the refresh icon.
+The script log can be accessed by pressing the book icon.
+This holds all information about running the script (f.e. error types).
+By default, all widgets come with example code that render an example plot when pressing the refresh button.

+**Scripting**
+The entire scripting framework relies on the [script parameter](https://imagej.net/Script_Parameters) harvesting mechanism provided with ImageJ.
+This way of parameter handling ensures that multiple languages can be interpreted (in the case of **Mars**: Python & Groovy) and makes the scripts easily interchangeable between script running environments.

+- Python specific details
+- Groovy specific detals

 To learn more about customising these widgets please go to the [How to use Scriptable Widgets](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/scriptable-widgets/) page.